fregues-mp/finish-scraping/README.md

 ### Important

 * If the player **does not exist** or the site takes too long to respond, the script will automatically terminate.
-This may happen during the first few runs of the script; try increasing the timeout if the error persists.
+This may happen during the first few runs of the script try increasing the timeout if the error persists.

-* With newest maps may dont work
+* With newest maps may dont work.

+* Just take the newest races.

 ### Contribution